First Look At Sandra Oh And Jodie Comer In

 Warning!
 This feature contains spoilers for the first season of BBC's Killing Eve.

 It's been a little while since the first season of Killing Eve wrapped up.
 The dust had settled, our heart rates had returned to normal and searches for Villanelle-inspired style interiors had just about petered out.
-But then we started to hear news of the second series, saw Molly Goddard's show at London Fashion Week, and now everything is suddenly very tense (and exciting) once more.
+But then we started to hear news of the second series and everything is suddenly very tense (and exciting) once more.

 To bring you up to speed, the season one finale threw us all out of whack, remember?
 Eve seduced and then stabbed Villanelle, Carolyn Martens (Fiona Shaw) seemed to be straddling the line between good and bad pretty unsuccessfully and Villanelle’s handler Konstantin Vasiliev (Kim Bodnia) was a goner.
 The future of the series was up in the air for all of our beloved characters.